FormidableLabs/spectacle/README.md

 <a name="getting-started"></a>
 ## Getting Started

+The new best way to get started is by running `create-react-app my-presentation --scripts-version spectacle-scripts`.
+This will use `create-react-app` to create almost everything you need.
+This however, doesn't include publish scripts, and ejecting is required for fancy stuff.

-The best way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).
+The second best way to get started is by using the [Spectacle Boilerplate](https://github.com/FormidableLabs/spectacle-boilerplate).

 Alternatively, you can `npm install spectacle` and write your own build configurations.
 We also provide full UMD builds (with a `Spectacle` global variable) of the library at `dist/spectacle.js` and `dist/spectacle.min.js` for more general use cases.
 You could, for example, include the library via a script tag with: `https://unpkg.com/spectacle@VERSION/dist/spectacle.min.js`.